analogdevicesinc/ai8x-training/README.md

 ### Adapting Pre-existing Models

-In some cases, it may be possible to use generic models that were designed for non-MAX7800X platforms.
-To adapt pre-existing models to MAX7800X, several steps are needed:
+In some cases, it may be possible to use generic models that were designed for non-MAX78000/MAX78002 platforms.
+To adapt pre-existing models to MAX78000/MAX78002, several steps are needed:

 1. Check that all operators are supported in hardware (see [List of Predefined Modules](#List of Predefined Modules), [Dropout](#Dropout), and [Batch Normalization](#Batch Normalization)).
-2. Check that the model size, parameter count, and parameters to the operators are supported (see [Limitations of MAX78000 Networks](#Limitations of MAX78000 Networks)).
+2. Check that the model size, parameter count, and parameters to the operators are supported (see [Limitations of MAX78000 Networks](#Limitations of MAX78000 Networks) and [Limitations of MAX78002 Networks](#Limitations of MAX78002 Networks)).
 For example, padding must always be zero-padding, and `Conv2d()` supports 1×1 and 3×3 kernels.
 3. Change from PyTorch *nn.modules* to the *ai8x* versions of the modules.
 For example, `nn.Conv2d(…)` ⟶ `ai8x.Conv2d(…)`.
 4. Merge modules where possible (for example, `MaxPool2d()` + `Conv2d()` + `ReLU()` = `FusedMaxPoolConv2dReLU()`).
 5. [Re-train](#Model Training and Quantization) the model. *This is necessary to correctly model clipping and quantization effects of the hardware.*